-Emilie Le Febvre is an anthropologist of visual/digital culture and Middle East society at the University of Oxford’s Institute of Social and Cultural Anthropology and School of Anthropology and Museum Ethnography, where she is a Postdoctoral Associate Researcher.
+Emilie Le Febvre is an anthropologist of the Middle East with expertise in visual history and digital culture at the University of Oxford’s Institute of Social and Cultural Anthropology, where she is a Research Affiliate.

-Anthropology of the Middle East; construction of history and sociality; visual/digital/material culture; photographic practices and archives; media and representation; activisms and identity politics; and ethnographic theory and practice-based methods.
+Areas of expertise: Anthropology of the Middle East; construction of history and sociality; visual/digital/material practices; photographic heritage and archives; digital media and story-telling; activisms and identity politics; and ethnographic and visual theory.